dirakx1/khan/README.md

 * Your finetunned data plataform for ondevice AI models.

 ## Caracteristics
-* Each IOT node has its own LLM, with minimal computation (Low resource LLModels).
+* Each IOT node has its own NN, with minimal computation (on device NN).
 * Each IOT node has sensors and actuators.
-* Each node has communication to any other node on the IOT network, sends sensors data and the posible actuation data to actuators
+* Each node has communication to any other node on the IOT network, sends sensors data and the posible "action" data to actuators
-* The data sent to each other node finetune the LLMs inside each IOT node and then replies if there is consensus (consensus, distributed algorithm) then the X,Y,Z actuator can perform.
+* The data sent to each other node finetune the NNs inside each IOT node and then replies if there is consensus (consensus, distributed algorithm) then the X,Y,Z actuator can perform.